PanidaOun/smart-wristbrand/README.md

 ### Description

-This is the backend repository for smartwristband project which is the paart of exceed17 camp
+This is the backend and frontend repository for smartwristband project which is the part of exceed17 camp

 ### Getting Started